This post is also available in: Nederlands

 South of the Drentsche Aa, further down the Hondsrug, in the middle and south of the Drenthe province, there is lots more to see.
 A few highlights.

-Old cobbled streets, historic thatch-roofed farms, horse tram, nostalgic shops with local hand-made products and art… Museum village Orvelte just southeast of Westerbork is a must-visit in Drenthe for those who can appreciate history and old craftsmanship like making cheese, wooden shoes, etc. Typical regional dishes and sweets are served at the eateries, which will re-open again June 1, 2020.
-Unfortunately, due to Corona measures all markets in Orvelte are cancelled until September 2020.
+Old cobbled streets, historic thatch-roofed farms, horse tram, nostalgic shops with local hand-made products and art… Museum village Orvelte just southeast of Westerbork is a must-visit in Drenthe for those who can appreciate history and old craftsmanship like making cheese, wooden shoes, etc. Typical regional dishes and sweets are served at the eateries.
+Unfortunately, due to Corona measures all restaurants are closed and markets in Orvelte are cancelled until further notice.

 Former Camp Westerbork was a transit camp during World War 2.
 Thousands of Jews, Sinti and Roma were put on cattle wagons to concentration camps like Auschwitz and Sobibor.
 Only a handful returned at the end of the war; humiliated, sick, emaciated and a soul damaged forever.
 The museum of former Camp Westerbork teaches visitors about the history of the camp.
-The museum is closed due to Corona until June 1, 2020.
+The museum is currently closed due to COVID-19 measures.
 Prior ticket reservations are now required.
 When the museum is open, a bus rides between the parking lot and the open air area.

 Sauna Thermen Zuidwolde

 As you may know from this blog, I am a big fan of sauna and wellness.
 Drenthe is home to one of my top favorite saunas in the Netherlands, Thermen Zuidwolde.
 A unique, mid-size thermal with a beautiful garden and numerous relaxing saunas including a cave sauna.
-Saunas in The Netherlands will re-open July 1, 2020.
 Read more in the article Relax at my favorite saunas in The Netherlands.

 In the southwest of Drenthe there is another beautiful National Park called Dwingelderveld.
 It is Europe’s largest contiguous wet heather area.
 Much more wet than the Drentsche Aa NP.
 Two flocks of sheep with shepherd maintain the heather fields of Dwingelderveld NP.
 A great area for walking, cycling, horse riding, watching birds and the fantastic sunset.